MichaelKahlb/100DaysOfSwiftUI/README.md

  -) 12.12.20 Finished my first Milestone Project.
 It wasnt difficult to build i just wasnt 100% shure about how the game should work.
 Later i will come back to this project and will make it look nice.

  -) 13.12.20 Finished Day 26.
 Started the new Project BetterRest.
 With a Introducion to CoreML.

+ -) 21.12.20 Finished Day 27.
+Had to rest a bit the last days, the Lockdown and stress at work made me feel tired, so i wasnt motivated to stay focused on 100DaysOfSwiftUI.
+But today i started again, and will keep goin.
+Today was my first touch witch Core ML, so far so easy, but im interested how the model was made, going to google that now.